Emergency Money: What to Do When Your Bills Are Bigger Than Your Income | Wealthsimple

 Step Five: Debt?

 It’s best to avoid taking on debt.
-But if you need to borrow money to survive, well, go for it.
+But if after following all the above steps, you need to borrow money to survive, well, go for it.
 But do it in the smartest way possible.
 The first step is to figure out how much credit you have available and from where.
 Sources include lines of credit, home equity, and credit cards.
 The important thing is to use the lowest interest rate option first — that will probably be something like a line of credit from your bank, or a home equity line of credit (HELOC).
 Credit cards usually carry the highest interest rates.

 If you have multiple sources of debt you may want to use this as an opportunity to consolidate any high-interest debt (like credit cards) to a lower rate option like a line of credit or home equity line of credit, to help reduce your overall interest expense.
 When you’re able to, start paying off your highest interest debt first.
 And lastly: don’t feel bad.
 Taking on debt can be emotional for a lot of people, but know that you’re doing what you need to do to make ends meet for you and your family at a really difficult time.
 And that’s something to be proud of.